The 2026 Young Writers Competition is now open!

 - There is also a separate category for SEN Schools taking part.

 There are two prizes – one for stories and one for poetry – for each of the Key Stages below.
-Word count is 100 words (Minimum) 500 words (Maximum)
+Word count is up to 500 words (Maximum)

 - Key Stage 3 – years 7, 8 ,9